memfault/interrupt/_drafts/choosing_or_building_an_embedded_db.md

 and a smart home hub must store device, group, and schedule information.

-Let's assume for now that we're talking about a small embedded system, like an STM32 with only the built-in flash available for persistant storage.
+Let's assume for now that we're talking about a small embedded system, like an STM32 with only the built-in flash available for persistent storage.
 Is there an obvious solution?
 What happens if we just write our data to flash and read it back on reboot?